-With over 15,000 stalls, Chatuchak Weekend Market is one of the main tourists draws in Bangkok.
+With over 15,000 stalls, Chatuchak Weekend Market is one of the main tourist draws in Bangkok.
 However, with so many restaurants, stalls and Chatuchak food to choose from, deciding what’s good can be a bit overwhelming.
-I visit regularly and among the many types of food Chatuchak offers, these are our seven favourite Chatuchak Market Food options.
+I visit regularly and among the many types of food Chatuchak offers, these are our seven favourites Chatuchak Market Food options.

 The best food at Chatuchak Market are:

 1. Coconut Ice Cream at Coco JJ (60 THB)

 You can’t walk for one minute on Chatuchak’s main road without passing at least one vendor selling this appealing ice cream.
 Scoops of delicious ice cream and coconut meat are served in a shell with two toppings of your choice.
 The original branch (Coco JJ) is located on Chatuchak’s main road Section 1 and is a great place to sample this famous Chatuchak food vendor.

 Want to know what TopTravelFoods users think of Coco JJ?
 Check out our review page of Coco JJ now.